South Sudan: Railway

 South Sudan has 248 km of single-track gauge railway line from the Sudanese border to Wau terminus.
 There are proposed extensions from Wau to Juba.
 There are also plans to link Juba with the Kenyan and Ugandan railway networks.

 Air

 The busiest and most developed airport in South Sudan is Juba Airport, which has regular international connections to Asmara, Entebbe, Nairobi, Cairo, Addis Ababa, and Khartoum.
 Juba Airport was also the home base of Feeder Airlines Company and Southern Star Airlines.

 Other international airports include Malakal, with international flights to Addis Ababa and Khartoum; Wau, with weekly service to Khartoum; and Rumbek, also with weekly flights to Khartoum.
 Southern Sudan Airlines also serves Nimule and Akobo, which have unpaved runways.
 Several smaller airports exist throughout South Sudan, the majority consisting of little more than dirt runways.

 On 4 April 2012, plans were unveiled to launch a South Sudanese national airline, primarily for domestic service at first but eventually expanding to international service.

+Food insecurity and famine

+Food insecurity has been a persistent and recurrent crisis in South Sudan since independence in 2011.
+Early conditions fluctuated between stressed and crisis levels, with localized emergencies along the Sudan border.
+Although good rainfall and harvests in 2012 brought temporary improvements, the civil war that began in December 2013 severely disrupted agriculture, displaced millions, and sharply worsened food security.
+By 2014 and 2015, about one third of the population faced crisis or emergency levels.

+Conditions deteriorated further in 2016 amid conflict, economic collapse, high food prices, and restricted humanitarian access.
+In February 2017, famine was declared in parts of Unity and Northern Bahr el Ghazal States.
+Around 4.9 million people required urgent assistance, and more than one million children were acutely malnourished.
+Although expanded humanitarian operations helped contain the famine by mid 2017, severe food insecurity persisted.

+From 2018 onward, between 5 million and 6 million people were regularly classified in crisis or emergency phases, driven by ongoing insecurity, displacement, economic decline, erratic rainfall, flooding, and pest outbreaks.
+After the civil war, food insecurity remained extremely high, affecting over half the population in some years.
+Despite periods of modest improvement, renewed conflict, climate shocks, economic deterioration, and the arrival of returnees and refugees from Sudan led to further deterioration in 2024 and 2025, with around 6 million people still facing acute food insecurity.